Uanela/arkos/CANARY_NOTES.md

 - add a configuration process to customize global context object (`analyze very well because can fall into FAT MODELS trap (using service layer)`)
 - add custom validation options under arkos configuration.
 - add docker-compose file into `create-arkos`
+- allow exporting json of auth role and permissions, allows auto-updating and adding missing fields when exported to existing json file.

 ### Change